 What is C16 timber?

-C16 timber is the most commonly used form of timber in the UK, as it can be used in a wide range of applications, and is also the most cost-effective form of timber available.
-C16 timber is kiln dried, to minimise the amount of moisture within the wood, and is most commonly used in internal construction projects such as walls, floor and roof joists.
+In the UK, professionals most commonly use C16 timber because of its versatility.
+They are able to use it in a wide range of applications, most commonly in internal construction projects such as walls, floor, and roof joists.
+It is also the most cost-effective form of timber available.
+C16 timber is kiln dried, to minimise the amount of moisture within the wood.

 What is C24 timber?

-C24 timber is another form of timber that is kiln-dried to minimise moisture content and is also widely used in the UK in construction projects, although it is less common than C16 timber.
+C24 timber also uses kiln-drying to minimise moisture content.
+Professionals in the UK use it in a variety of construction projects, although it is less common than C16 timber.

 C24 timber is the more high-quality form of timber available and is obviously superior to C16 timber in both appearance and properties, but this is also reflected in the higher cost.
 C24 timber has few defects, both in characteristics and appearance, meaning that C24 timber is stronger and more resilient, whilst also having a more aesthetically pleasing appearance.
 However, C24 timber is often imported to achieve the required characteristics, further increasing the costs.